-Some people with disabilities, who as a result cannot work, apply for the early Canada Pension Plan retirement pension (regular pension).
-If they have been receiving their CPP regular pension for longer than 15 months and are no longer eligible to receive CPP-Disability benefits, they can now apply for a new government benefit called the Post-Retirement Disability Benefit.
+Some people with disabilities, who as a result cannot work, apply for the early CPP retirement pension (regular pension).
+If they have been receiving their CPP regular pension for longer than 15 months they may no longer be eligible to receive CPP-Disability benefits.
+However, they can now apply for a new government benefit called the Post-Retirement Disability Benefit.

 The Post-Retirement Disability Benefit is a new benefit that came into effect on January 1, 2019.
 The key here is the 15-month window.
-Before that date, if the applicant was on their early federal pension (CPP) for more than 15 months, they were Statute Bar.
+Before that date, if the applicant collected their early CPP, more than 15 months, they were Statute Bar.
 There would be no opportunity to get onto the Canada Pension Plan Disability benefit.

 This stumbling block has now been removed.
 Applicants who have made sufficient contributions may be eligible for the PRDB in addition to their retirement pension.

 There is no separate application for this benefit.
 Applicants will still need to complete a CPP disability benefit application.
-The eligibility criteria remain the same as the disability pension (for example, contributions in 4 of the last 6 years or 3 of the last 6 years if the individual has 25 years of contributions and a severe and prolonged disability).
+The eligibility criteria remain the same as the disability pension.
+For example, sufficient CPP contributions and a severe and prolonged disability.

 Applicants deemed ineligible for the disability pension due to having been in receipt of CPP retirement pension for more than 15 months will be automatically considered for the Post-Retirement Disability Benefit.